mmonfils/responsible-psychiatric-discharge-plans/advocacy/action-scripts.md

 ## Community Engagement Script (Deep Canvassing Model)
 *   **The Opening:** "Hi, my name is [Your Name] and I am a resident here in our community.
 I am visiting with neighbors today to talk about how we can support a nonpartisan solution to help neighbors returning home from psychiatric hospitalizations."
-*   **The Story Share:** "When individuals leave a mental health facility without immediate access to their prescribed medications, they face massive health hurdles.
-Many families struggle to fill prescriptions immediately, leading to unnecessary crises that could easily be avoided with basic care coordination."
+*   **The Story Share:** "When individuals leave a mental health facility without immediate access to their prescribed medications and aftercare, they face massive health hurdles.
+Many households struggle to fill prescriptions immediately and access resources, leading to unnecessary crises that could easily be avoided with basic care coordination."
 *   **The Bridge:** "A lot of people I talk to feel that our current system is stuck because House File 385 passed the House but is currently sitting waiting for action in the Iowa Senate.
 We have a real opportunity to change things if we contact the leaders on the Senate Health and Human Services Committee."
 *   **The Action Call:** "Would you be willing to take two minutes right now to send a quick email to the Senate Committee leadership, asking them to place House File 385 on the calendar for a vote?"

 ---

 ## Targeted Message Outlines
 *   **Message for Committee Chairs:** "As a constituent, I am asking you to bring House File 385 off the Unfinished Business Calendar for a full Senate vote.
-This bill passed the House unanimously because it protects vulnerable citizens by ensuring a 15-day medication supply and immediate care coordination upon hospital discharge.
+This bill passed the House unanimously because it protects vulnerable citizens by ensuring a 15-day medication supply and immediate care coordination upon discharge from a mental health institute.
 With an updated fiscal note showing a manageable state cost, it is a fiscally responsible step that keeps our communities safe and stable.
 *   **Message for Local Administrators:** "Please consider voicing support for the discharge standards in House File 385.
 Ensuring that patients leave psychiatric facilities with a 15-day medication supply and a direct referral to regional Administrative Services Organizations reduces re-admission rates and helps local care systems function smoothly."

 ---